vultr/vultr-marketplace/Readme.md

 ## Vultr Helper Script

-The scripts in this repository use helper functions found in [vultr-helper.sh](/helper-scripts/vultr-helper.sh).
-You can use these in your scripts and modify them as needed.
+The scripts in this repository use helper functions in [vultr-helper.sh](/helper-scripts/vultr-helper.sh).
+You can adapt these as needed in your scripts.

 ## Marketplace Builder